This insanely easy chocolate almond flour cake is one you must have in your recipe repertoire.

 Then whisk by hand until smooth and all clumps have disappeared.
 That's it!

-But despite these fatty sources, this is not your typical decadent cake—It's rich and smooth but with a fairly light structure.
+Note: despite these fatty sources, this is not your typical decadent cake—It's rich and smooth but with a reasonably light structure.

-This cake recipe uses three large fresh eggs loosely beaten with a whisk.
+LARGE EGGS: Use three large fresh eggs loosely beaten with a whisk for best results.

 Usually, I take them out of the fridge and leave them on the counter for about 15 minutes or until they no longer have the fridge's chill.

-Because of its acidity, cacao powder will react with a bit of baking soda, making this flourless chocolate cake more stable.
+BAKING SODA: Because of its acidity, cacao powder will react with a bit of baking soda, making this almond flour chocolate cake more stable.

 And if you want to dress up the cake with powdered sugar, I recommend this powdered sugar replacement.

-Note: the key is always to allow the cake to completely cool so that any aftertaste of low-carb sugar substitutes disappears.
+Note: always let the cake cool so that any aftertaste of low-carb sugar substitutes disappears.

-Some sweet strawberries go into the baking batter.
-To garnish the cake, I suggest combining any extra fresh berries of your choice.
+FRESH BERRIES: Some sweet strawberries go into the baking batter.
+To garnish this flourless chocolate cake, I suggest combining any extra fresh berries of your choice.

-Coat the inside of the baking pan generously with butter, then shake in a bit of cacao powder (coating all sides), and tap out any excess.
+Prep the baking pan: Coat the inside of the 6-inch round pan generously with butter, then shake in a bit of cacao powder (coating all sides) and tap out any excess.

-The almond flour, cacao powder, and baking soda go into one mixing bowl.
+Combine the dry ingredients: The almond flour, cacao powder, and baking soda go into one large mixing bowl.

 Pour the batter into the pan.
 The first picture below shows that the top looks a bit mounted.